q3769/semver-maven-plugin/README.md

 mvn semver:pick-newer -Dsemver=1.3.8-HOTFIX
 ```

-updates the original POM's `1.2.3` version to `1.3.8-HOTFIX` because `1.3.8-HOTFIX` is a newer version than `1.2.3`.
+updates the original POM version `1.2.3` to `1.3.8-HOTFIX` because `1.3.8-HOTFIX` is a newer version than `1.2.3`.
-However, if the original POM version were `1.3.8`, then no change would have been made because, according to the
+However, if the original version were `1.3.8`, then no change would have been made because, according to the SemVer
-SemVer precedence, the original `1.3.8` is newer than the given `1.3.8-HOTFIX`.
+precedence, the original `1.3.8` is newer than the given `1.3.8-HOTFIX`.

 ### Merge with another SemVer